adaa-polsl/survival-action-rules/README.md

 * `stable_attributes` - a set of stable attributes,
 * `in_file` - path to the ARFF file with the dataset.

+You can find example XML config file in the `datasets` directory.
 ### Output data

 After the experiment, the results are saved in text files and CSV files.
 They are placed in a directory specified by the parameter `out_directory` in the configuration file.
 Subdirectories are created in this file, each for a different type of parameter configuration.
 The subdirectory names respond to the `parameter_set` tags in an XML file.